jnixy/website/content/publication/39-ppr-covid-dv/index.md

 **Key findings:**

-* In every jurisdiction, other citizen-intiated calls for service declined during stay-at-home orders.
+* In every jurisdiction, other (non-DV) citizen-intiated calls for service declined during stay-at-home orders.
 * Every jurisdiction but Cincinnati experienced a significant spike in DV calls for service during stay-at-home orders.
-* After stay-at-home orders were lifted, DV calls for service declined throughout the remainder of 2020 in every jurisdiction but Salt Lake City.
+* After stay-at-home orders were lifted, DV calls for service declined or remained fairly stable throughout the remainder of 2020 in every jurisdiction but Salt Lake City - where they increased.

 At the time of this writing, a new, more contagious strain of the coronavirus is spreading throughout the population as we race to distribute the vaccines.
 In the event new rounds of stay-at-home orders are necessary to slow the spread, our findings (and prior work) suggest we could see a spike in DV calls for service in many jurisdictions.